Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

 ```

 And now we can proceed with creating pull request.
-It is important to tell our second job that it has to wait for a first one to complete.
+It is important to tell our second job that it has to wait for the first one to complete.
-Otherwise there would be no files available for download from storage.
+Otherwise, there would be no files available for download from storage.
 To do that we can simply say that job `needs: bump`, `bump` being the name of our first job of course.

-First lets download our two files from artifact storage:
+First, lets download our two files from artifact storage:

 ```yaml
     - uses: actions/download-artifact@v2